george-hawkins/photosphere/README.md

 At the moment (late 2021), a suitable combo might be a [Ricoh Theta SC2 camera](https://www.digitec.ch/en/s1/product/ricoh-360-videokamera-theta-sc2-blau-30p-4k-action-cameras-12396853) (around &euro;250) and a [Ricoh TD-2 stand](https://www.digitec.ch/de/s1/product/ricoh-theta-td-2-aluminium-stativ-13894881) (around &euro;90) or the similarly priced [Manfrotto VR Pixi Evo Kit](https://www.digitec.ch/de/s1/product/manfrotto-vr-pixi-evo-kit-aluminium-stativ-8609378).

-Ricoh also have far more expensive premium end camera but in this price category, it seems that most people are using Insta360 cameras.
+Ricoh also have far more expensive premium end cameras but in this price category, it seems that most people are using Insta360 cameras.
 E.g. the Insta360 [ONE R 360 Edition](https://www.bhphotovideo.com/c/product/1573317-REG/insta360_cinakgp_d_one_r_360_edition.html).
-Oddly, there are various variants of the ONE R, e.g. the 4K and 1-inch ones, that support taking 360&deg; images.
+Oddly, there are various variants of the ONE R, e.g. the 4K and 1-inch ones, that _don't_ support taking 360&deg; images.

 Both the cheaper Ricoh cameras and the more expensive Insta360 cameras support HDR - which is a big plus over photosphere images created by the Google camera app if you plan to use the images for HDRIs (if your source images are single exposure images then you obviously can't call the resulting HDRI a true HDRI).